ephrimlawrence/react-nestjs-todoapp/README.md

 <h1 align="center"> Notes APP </h1>

-<p align="center">A prototype REST API for demo credit app, built with <a href="https://github.com/nestjs/nest">Nest</a>
+<p align="center">A prototype REST API for a notes taking app, built with <a href="https://github.com/nestjs/nest">Nest</a>
 </p>

 ## Description
-This project is a prototype todolist app built using [NestJs](https://github.com/nestjs/nest) and React.
+This project is a prototype notes taking app built using [NestJs](https://github.com/nestjs/nest) and React.

 ## Features